 Show off the beautiful property you’ve purchased by giving prospective renters the chance to envision themselves in the home.
 Smart tenants will avoid listings with few or no photos.
 The less information you provide, the more cause you have to wonder why a tenant is interested in your place.
 To improve the photos in your listing, follow these basic steps:

-•Clean the house: It should go without saying, but many listings feature construction in progress or capture the current tenant’s mess.
-Set aside some time to properly clean and stage the home, preparing it for a photo shoot.
+It should go without saying, but many listings feature construction in progress or capture the current tenant’s mess.
+Set aside some time to properly clean and stage the home, preparing it for a photoshoot.

-•Let in the light: Plan to take photos during daytime, when natural sunlight is optimal.
+Plan to take photos during the daytime when natural sunlight is optimal.
 Flash, lamps and other artificial light can make the room look smaller and photographs look grainy.

-•Take plenty of photos: If you’re going through the trouble of staging the home, make sure to take as many photos as possible.
-You may not use them all in this listing, but may still need them for future reference or later listings.
+If you’re going through the trouble of staging the home, make sure to take as many photos as possible.
+You may not use them all in this listing but may still need them for future reference or later listings.

-•Don’t mislead with photos: You’ll lose a quality tenant if the house listed is not the house they find.
+You’ll lose a quality tenant if the house listed is not the house they find.
 Don’t use tricks like putting up mirrors or wide-angle lenses to make rooms look bigger.
-If you’re including photos of areas not part of the listing, be sure it’s labeled.
+If you’re including photos of areas not part of the listing, be sure it’s labelled.

 Time your listing